awave1/space-invaders/README.md

 All `.o` files are compiled into `bin` directory and `.tos` executable is saved in the root of stage.

-### Compilation Process
+## Development / Compilation Process

+The project is meant to compile directly on Atari ST emulator.

-If no previous `.o` files or `.tos` executables were compiled in the stage folder, to comile the game, simply run:
+To comile the game, simply run:

 ```bash
 make